thediveo/nufftables/README.md

 ## Note

-'`nufftables` supports versions of Go that are noted by the Go release policy, that is, major versions _N_ and _N_-1 (where _N_ is the current major version).
+`nufftables` supports versions of Go that are noted by the Go release policy, that is, major versions _N_ and _N_-1 (where _N_ is the current major version).

 ## VSCode Tasks